Topic: Worship. Categories: Experience God> Know God>

 1 Peter 2:5-6 you also, as living stones, are being built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ.
 Therefore it is also contained in the Scripture, “Behold, I lay in Zion A chief cornerstone, elect, precious, And he who believes on Him will by no means be put to shame.”

 The truth is glorious revelation of God and His great love and power.
 We who believe and receive Jesus Christ as Saviour and King are the habitation of God.
-He has paid the cost for us to be the new humanity in whom God’s glory is expressed.
+Jesus paid the cost for us to be the new humanity in whom God’s glory dwells.
 All creation lives in this hope.

 Revelation 21:3-4 And I heard a loud voice from heaven saying, “Behold, the tabernacle of God is with men, and He will dwell with them, and they shall be His people.
 God Himself will be with them and be their God.
 And God will wipe away every tear from their eyes; there shall be no more death, nor sorrow, nor crying.
 There shall be no more pain, for the former things have passed away.”